dexterbdevera/linux_join2domain/README.md

 # Linux shell script to join into Domain

-This shell script is tested to Linux flavors like Centos 7 or Almalinux 8 that are binary-compatible with Red Hat Enterprise Linux (RHEL).
+This shell script is tested  with Linux flavors like Centos 7 or Almalinux 8 that are binary-compatible with Red Hat Enterprise Linux (RHEL).

 The following will be executed in sequence: